-Thermostat calls for cooling but outdoor AC unit does not start
+Thermostat calls for cooling, but the outdoor AC unit does not start.

 Safety Warning